chshersh/chshersh.github.io/posts/2019-02-25-haskell-travis.md

   email: false
 ```

-> **NOTE:** Instead of copy-pasting this `.travis.yml` file to every project you can use [Summoner](https://github.com/kowainik/summoner) to scaffold completely configured production-level Haskell libraries and applications which would include Travis configurations corresponding to the user-configured/custom project settings.

 ## Customization: HLint

 I want to point out some nice things about this config — it doesn't